 Where does it grow?

 Nonnative cattail species and hybrids grow in wet or saturated soils and aquatic sediments in marshes, wet meadows, lakeshores, pond margins, seacoast estuaries, ditches, bogs and fens.
 They can invade managed and recreation aquatic systems including canals, ditches, reservoirs, cultivated fields, farm ponds and swimming and boating areas.
+Click here to see a could level distribution map of nonnative cattail species in Washington.

 How Does it Reproduce?